calvin0123/real-time-ml-system-cohort-4/lessons/session_3.md

 Interact with different cluster - dev, prod using kubectl.
 We want to make sure we interact with the right cluster

+kafka - borker - 1 replica - 2 partition
+consumer group
 Kafka message/keys -> Kafka partition

+## Challenges

+- Instead of having one Dockerfile for each service, write a single Dockerfile that builds both services.